AdityaSurve96/Metric_Mode_Group_J/README.md

 2. PiTest Plugin
    We get the reports in a Pit-test reports folder after successfully running pit-test plugin.
-   The output is in the form of index.html format for desired result
-    we had to build script inorder to extract data for further correlation.
+   The output is in the form of index.html format for desired result We had to build script inorder to extract data for further correlation.

 3. Code Churn
   Download and install cloc-1.82.exe.